 The tour typically ends with dinner at a small, family-owned restaurant serving mostly food from Cabo Verde.
 You don’t have to stay for dinner, but I strongly advise you to.
 Dinner is not included in the price of the tour, but it’s worth it.

 I’ve been (affectionately) labeled as a “functional eater” by close friends, which, I assume, puts me on the opposite side of a foodie.
 I prefer sweets to savory food, and I typically eat with the sole purpose of not starving.

-So, my suggestions for Lisbon food tours are not so much about food as they are about the cultural connection between people, food, and the city.
+So, my suggestions for Lisbon food tours are more about the cultural connection between people, food, and the city.

-I know there are loads of food-themed tours in Lisbon, some more “authentic” than others (please take this with a grain of salt), and I got a major headache as I scrolled down what looked like an infinite list of food tours on a booking platform.
+I know there are loads of food-themed tours in Lisbon, some more “authentic” than others (please take this with a grain of salt).
+I got a major headache as I scrolled down what looked like an infinite list of food tours on a booking platform.

-That said, as a “functional eater” I’ve been to three food tours in Lisbon, so not a bad ratio right?
-Well, technically two tours and one workshop, but they all involve food and culture, so it’s perfect for me.
+I’ve been to three food tours in Lisbon, so not a bad ratio, right?
+Well, technically, two tours and one workshop, but they all involve food and culture, so it’s perfect.

-My first food tour in Lisbon was with Lazy Flavors a few months after I started the blog, and they still maintain their core values and I appreciate that in a company.
-More recently, I partnered twice with my friend Ana Viçoso’s Lisbon Cooking Academy and did a pastel de nata workshop and a Lisbon market tour.
+My first food tour in Lisbon was with Lazy Flavors a few months after I started the blog.
+They still maintain their core values, and I appreciate that in a company.

 Lisbon boat tours